akanksha-atrey/akanksha-atrey.github.io/index.md

 ## Recent News

+* Our paper titled "Preserving Privacy in Personalized Models for Distributed Mobile Services" has been accepted at [IEEE ICDCS 2021](https://icdcs2021.us/).
+(Mar 2021)
 * Our new pre-print titled "Preserving Privacy in Personalized Models for Distributed Mobile Services" is on [arXiv](https://arxiv.org/abs/2101.05855).
 (Jan 2021)
 * I will be joining [Adobe Research](https://research.adobe.com/) as a Research Intern this summer.
 (Jan 2021)
 * I gave an invited talk on machine learning on the edge at the [Data Science Seminar](http://datascience.utah.edu/seminar.html) at the [Utah Center for Data Science, University of Utah](http://datascience.utah.edu/index.html).
 (Nov 2020)